HU-TI-DEV/TI-S4/hardware_simulatie/gazebo/1_Installing_gazebo.md

 <sup>2</sup> The prompt of the Docker container<br>

 ## Installing gazebo in a Docker container
 Although you can install Gazebo on native Windows that specific version is broken, it malfunctions.
 Therefore we will install Gazebo in a Docker container on Ubuntu.
-If you use a Mac only a native install seems to be possibel.
-Use the following [logbook-item for installing on Mac OS X](./Mac-OS-X/1_Installing_gazebo-Mac-OS-X.md).
+If you use a Mac only a native install seems to be possible.
+Use the following [logbook-item for installing on Mac OS X](./Mac-OS/1_Installing_gazebo-Mac-OS.md).

 ### Install Docker Desktop on Windows:
 If you have not done this already we first install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Please note, you need approximatly 10Gb of diskspace to install it.
 You can download it from Docker's official site.